kadena-io/ledger-app-kadena/guide.md

 # How to use Kadena app on your Ledger device

-Install the Kadena app on your Ledger device to manage KDA Coins with the [Kadena Coin Transfer](https://transfer.chainweb.com/) web wallet.
+Install the Kadena app on your Ledger device to manage KDA Tokens with the [Kadena Coin Transfer](https://transfer.chainweb.com/) web wallet.
-The Kadena app is developed and supported by [Obsidian Systems](https://obsidian.systems).

 ### 1. Before you start